 Susan Close is an academic, photographer and writer.
-She is Associate Dean Academic, Environmental Design Program Chair and an Associate Professor in the Faculty of Architecture and Acting Dean of Studies and a Senior Fellow at St. John’s College, all at the University of Manitoba.
+She is Associate Dean Academic and an Associate Professor in the Faculty of Architecture and Acting Dean of Studies and a Senior Fellow at St. John’s College, all at the University of Manitoba.
 She received her doctoral degree from the University of Amsterdam in 2005.
 Her book, Framing Identity: Social Practices of Photography in Canada (1880-1920), was published by Arbeiter Ring Publishing in 2007.
 This study, supported by a Social Science and Humanities Research Council (SSHRC) doctoral fellowship was shortlisted for three Manitoba Book Awards.

 Dr. Close teaches interdisciplinary courses on theory, history and photography in both the graduate and undergraduate programs.
 She is also a recipient of the Carl Nelson Jr. Teaching Award by the Faculty of Architecture and an Accessibility Award from Student Accessibility Services at the University of Manitoba.
 She has lectured on her research at Carleton University, University of Ottawa, University of Manitoba and the National Gallery of Canada.
 Her research has also been published in numerous peer-reviewed journal articles and book chapters.
 She has presented papers at history, art history and design conferences nationally and internationally.